Introducing…Our Diagnostic Imaging Service!

 Livia is Head of the Diagnostic Imaging Service at The Ralph and will be ensuring the excellence of the Service, as well as advising colleagues with regards to diagnostic imaging techniques.

 Livia shares her home with her partner, son and their rescued cat Tuco.
-Livia enjoys food, music, dancing and good weather (when we are lucky enough to have it in England!).
+Livia enjoys food, music, dancing and good weather.

 Hadar graduated from the University of Veterinary Medicine in Kosice, Slovakia in 2008 and has been working as a veterinary surgeon in the UK since then.
 In 2011 Hadar completed an internship focusing on Oncology in a hospital in Essex and in 2012 she completed a rotating internship in a hospital in Cambridgeshire.
 Hadar returned to Cambridgeshire in 2016 and continued her training in Diagnostic Imaging.
 Hadar has published a number of research papers on the topic of diagnostic imaging.